 An unrenovated three bunk hut straight from the deer culler days.
 Still with an open fireplace and canvas bunks, although now with plastic coated mattresses provided.

 Lake Guyon Hut is a cutie and the lake has trout.

-Magdalen Hut is a newish DOC 6 bunker not too far from the road that would make a great base camp if you carried a fishing rod.
+Magdalen Hut is a newish DOC 6 bunker not too far from the road that would make a decent base camp if you carried a fishing rod.

-Don’t think any one is going to stay at Old Bridge Hut with the dirt floor, wrecked bunks and lack of doors but it’s interesting to visit, primarily for the long forgotten names etched in the corrugated steel cladding, station hands from 1918, deer cullers from 1942 featuring.
+Don’t think anyone is going to stay at Old Bridge Hut with the dirt floor, wrecked bunks and lack of doors but it’s interesting to visit, primarily for the long-forgotten names etched in the corrugated steel cladding: old station hands from 1918, deer cullers from 1942 featuring.

 Pool Hut is a whacky stuccoed hut from the old station days, not exactly luxurious accommodation.